SkyEye-FAST/mcbe-chinese-patch/README.md

 ### Workflow

 This project uses GitHub Actions to automate the translation, Crowdin synchronization, and packaging process.
 It runs every 2 hours to update language files and synchronize translations with Crowdin.
 The final resource packs (`.mcpack` and `.zip`) are then generated and available for download.

+#### Required GitHub Secrets

+To run the automated workflow, the following secrets must be configured in your GitHub repository:

+- `MINECRAFT_CIK`: Hex-encoded CIK (Content Identity Key) for decrypting GDK packages
+- `MINECRAFT_CIK_GUID`: GUID identifier for the CIK key
+- `CROWDIN_PROJECT_ID`: Crowdin project ID
+- `CROWDIN_PERSONAL_TOKEN`: Crowdin API token

+To obtain the CIK values, run `python scripts/extract_cik.py` on a Windows machine with Minecraft installed.
+The script will output the required secret values.

 ## License